-in student outcomes across institutions.
+This paper builds on earlier descriptive analysis by Looney and Yannelis (2015), in which we showed that approximately half of the increase in student loan defaults between 2000 and 2010 was accounted for by increases in the number of borrowers at for-profit institutions.
+We build on that analysis to ask why the market suddenly changed to cause increases in borrowing among non-traditional and for-profit borrowers over that period.
+This paper therefore helps interpret the implications of the large literature by examining differences in student outcomes across institutions.
 Armona, Chakrabarti, and Lovenheim (2017) find that increases in local enrollment in for-profit colleges lead to increases in student borrowing and a higher likelihood of default.
 Comparing for-profit GE certificate students to a demographically-similar group of high school students who never attended college, Cellini and Turner (2018) find little to no earnings gain from attending.
 Unlike most other forms of higher education, they find that on average, students' investments in for-profit certificate programs are unlikely to generate net benefits over their lifetime.
 Cellini, Darolia and Turner (2018) find that when for-profits close due to sanctions, public colleges enroll many students that formerly attended for-profits.
 A consistent finding in this literature is that the post-college earnings of for-profit college students are typically lower than-and, at best, equal to-the earnings of similar students in public institutions, despite the fact that students pay more and accumulate more debt to attend (Deming, Goldin, and Katz 2012).
-Our results suggest that federal loan subsidies are ultimately responsible for expanded enrollment and borrowing in these low-return sectors.
+Our results suggest that federal loan policies are ultimately responsible for expanded enrollment and borrowing in these low-return sectors.

-This paper also adds to the growing literature on the impacts of credit expansions on loan outcomes and market behavior, which has primarily focused on the mortgage market (e.g Adelino et al. 2017; DiMaggio and Kermani 2017; Favara and Imbs 2015; Keys et al. 2010; Kiyotaki and Moore 1997; Mian and Sufi 2009; Rajan and Ramcharan 2012).
+This paper also adds to the growing literature on the impacts of credit expansions on loan outcomes and market behavior, which has primarily focused on the mortgage market (e.g Adelino et al. 2017; Amromin, Eberly and Mondragon 2018; DiMaggio and Kermani 2017; Favara and Imbs 2015; Keys et al. 2010; Kiyotaki and Moore 1997; Mian and Sufi 2009; Rajan and Ramcharan 2012).
 To our knowledge, this is the first paper to study credit expansions in the student loan market.
 Just as that literature finds that expansions in credit from, for instance, worse screening or underwriting, can lead to booms and busts, we show that education credit supply has similar effects on entry, exit, aggregate borrowing and default in the student loan market.
 While there is still significant debate about what drives time series variation in mortgage default, our study demonstrates that most of the time series variation in student loan default is driven by changes in credit supply.